15 ideas to create a successful morning routine

 4. Eat a good breakfast

-Load up on nutrient-rich food in the morning and you’ll be motivated to eat well all day long.
+Load up on nutrient-rich food in the morning and you could feel motivated to eat well all day long.
 “Come up with two go-to breakfast options, so you don’t have to think too hard about what to have,” Bazilian says.
-Include healthy fats (like those in olive oil, avocado, and nut butter) as well as fibre (from whole grains, fruits, and veggies).
-And don’t forget protein: A breakfast that contains this key nutrient—think Greek yoghurt or eggs—helps control hunger throughout the day.
+Include healthy fats (like those in olive oil, avocado and nut butter) as well as fibre (from wholegrains, fruits and veggies).
+And don’t forget protein: a breakfast that contains this key nutrient - think Greek yoghurt or eggs - helps control hunger throughout the day.

 5. Don’t look at your phone

-If you start the morning with social media and news, you’re overloading your mind and likely beginning your day in a negative headspace, Minno says.
-Charge your phone in a different room than you sleep in (so it’s not the first thing you reach for when you wake up) and commit to waiting a set amount of time before you check it.
+If you start the morning with social media and the news, you’re overloading your mind and likely beginning your day in a negative headspace, Minno says.
+Charge your phone overnight in a different room or on the other side of your bedroom, so it’s not the first thing you reach for when you wake up.
+Then, commit to waiting a set amount of time before you check it.

 6. Repeat a mantra